MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-requirements.md

    :::image type="content" source="../../media/defender/mto-myaccount.png" alt-text="Screenshot of organizations in the myaccount portal" lightbox="../../media/defender/mto-myaccount.png":::

-3. Verify all the tenants you plan to manage in the Microsoft 365 Defender multi-tenant portal appear in the list.
+3. Verify all the tenants you plan to manage in the Microsoft 365 Defender multi-tenant view appear in the list.
 4. For each tenant, go to the [Microsoft 365 Defender portal](https://security.microsoft.com/?tid=tenant_id) and log in to validate you can successfully access the tenant.

 ### Verify your tenant access with GDAP

 1. Go to the [Microsoft Partner Center](https://partner.microsoft.com/commerce/granularadminaccess/list).
 2. Under **Customers** you can find the list of organizations you have guest access to.
-3. Verify all the tenants you plan to manage in the Microsoft 365 Defender multi-tenant portal appear in the list.
+3. Verify all the tenants you plan to manage in the Microsoft 365 Defender multi-tenant view appear in the list.
 4. For each tenant, go to the [Microsoft 365 Defender portal)](https://security.microsoft.com/?tid=tenant_id) and login to validate you can successfully access the tenant.

 ## Use the Microsoft 365 Defender multi-tenant view setup wizard

-If this is the first time you're using the Microsoft 365 Defender multi-tenant portal the setup wizard helps you add the tenants you want to view and manage in the portal.
+If this is the first time you're using the Microsoft 365 Defender multi-tenant view the setup wizard helps you add the tenants you want to view and manage in the portal.
 To get started:

 1. Login to the [Microsoft 365 Defender multi-tenant portal](https://mto.security.microsoft.com/).
 2. Select **Add tenants**.

    :::image type="content" source="../../media/defender/mto-add-tenants.png" alt-text="Screenshot of the Microsoft 365 Defender multi-tenant portal setup wizard" lightbox="../../media/defender/mto-add-tenants.png":::

-3. Choose the tenants you want to manage in the Microsoft 365 Defender multi-tenant portal and select **Add**.
+3. Choose the tenants you want to manage in the Microsoft 365 Defender multi-tenant view and select **Add**.

-The features available in multi-tenant portal will now appear on the navigation bar and you're ready to view and manage security data across all your tenants.
+The features available in the multi-tenant view will now appear on the navigation bar and you're ready to view and manage security data across all your tenants.

    :::image type="content" source="../../media/defender/mto-multi-tenant-view.png" alt-text="Screenshot of the Microsoft 365 Defender multi-tenant settings page" lightbox="../../media/defender/mto-multi-tenant-view.png":::